madwings/instalike/DESIGN.md

 This will be the service that will upload user content, images and videos (if implemented one day).
 The system won't work with a database,\
 but with a storage system.
 Like S3 for example.
 It will implement `tus - resumable file uploads protocol` (https://tus.io/).
 It will be used for chunk upload of big files.
-Also to mitigate the problems with slow internet connection (user from India or Iran for example).
-It has good libraries for React so it will easily implemented on the Front-End.
+Also to mitigate problems with slow internet connection (user from India or Iran for example).
+It has good libraries for React so it will easily implemented on the frontend.
 For the service implementation Node.js with TypeScript is not a good option.
 As the official implementation of the tus lib for Node.js is not very well maintained.
 It lacks functionality and support.
 Go and PHP on the other hand have much better libraries.

 ### Content Service

 This will be the most loaded service as it will contain the CRUD endpoints for all the media (images and probably videos in the future).
 It will call the `Media Processing` system to manipulate the already uploaded media to S3.
-It will store all the content (urls no binary files of course, both databases are not good for binary) inside NoSQL database due to the nature of the data stored.
+It will store all the content (urls no binary files of course, both databases are not good for binaries) inside NoSQL database due to the nature of the data stored.
 Very good candidates are MongoDB and Cassandra.
 Probably my choice will be the later one - Cassandra, as it is build to work in distributed environment, with scalability and high availability in mind without compromising performance.
 Processing could be done in sync or async way.
 For example creating a single image could be in a sync way as the processing will be fast.
-Multi photo uploads or video uploads will be in async fashion due to the longer processing.
-So the front-end will be notified in push notification manner through WebSocket connection, Push Web API or long polling with AJAX.
+Multi-photo uploads or video uploads will be in async fashion due to the longer processing.
+So the frontend will be notified in push notification manner through WebSocket connection, Push Web API or long polling with AJAX.
 The data will be cached in two layers of cache - first level Redis, second level Aerospike.
 So we reduce the readings directly from the main database.
 Having in mind the load and the request it will be handling, performance will be crucial.
 So a very good candidate is Go Lang.

 ### Media Processing

 Processes media, images and probably videos - resize, crop, rotate, transcode etc..
 It could be written in TypeScript with Node.js.
 As it has very good integration with ffmpeg, fast and quality libraries like Sharp for image processing.
+External services could also be considered.

 ### Preloader/Caching Service